liyu-hz168/DNA-v32/README.md

 Several benchmarks were ran such as exchange sort and matrix multiply, with different pipeline and cache settings.
 Notably, vectorized matrix multiplication benchmarks demonstrate up to ~2.5x cycle reduction compared to scalar implementations when vector instructions are enabled.

-This was developed collaboratively with _(REMEMBER TO CREDIT NEHA)_
+This was developed collaboratively with [Neha Aryasomayajula](https://github.com/nehaka02)

 ## Demo / Screenshots
 _Put some videos here_